FDA cautions pet owners about spreading coronavirus in new video

 House cats, as well as big cats in zoos, have been found to be infected with coronavirus.

-In a new YouTube video, the FDA says that cats and ferrets are the pets most susceptible to COVID-19, but dogs can catch it too.
+the FDA says that cats and ferrets are the pets most susceptible to COVID-19, but dogs can catch it too.

 In the video, the FDA also recommends you avoid dog parks for the time being.